MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/samples/molecular-hydrogen.md

 let (nQubits, (rescale, oracle)) =  TrotterStepOracle (qSharpData, stepSize, integratorOrder);
 ```

-We can now use Canon's phase estimation algorithms to learn the ground state energy using the above simulation.
+We can now use the standard library's phase estimation algorithms to learn the ground state energy using the above simulation.
 This requires preparing a good approximation to the quantum ground state.
-Suggestions for such approximations are provided in the `Broombridge` schema, but absent these suggestions, the default approach adds a number of `hamiltonian.NElectrons` electrons to  greedily minimizes the diagonal one-electron term energies.
+Suggestions for such approximations are provided in the `Broombridge` schema, but absent these suggestions, the default approach adds a number of `hamiltonian.NElectrons` electrons to  greedily minimize the diagonal one-electron term energies.
+The phase estimation functions and operations are located in the [Microsoft.Quantum.Characterization namespace](xref:microsoft.quantum.characterization in DocFX notation).

 The following snippet shows how the real time-evolution output by the chemistry simulation library may be integrated with quantum phase estimation.

 ```qsharp
 operation GetEnergyByTrotterization (